HRM-047: Provision of Moving and Relocation Assistance for Newly Hired Faculty or Staff

 - Processing the Moving and Relocation Assistance through the University payroll system as taxable additional pay using normal payroll procedures.

 - Immediately instituting payroll deductions for Moving and Relocation Assistance repayments due from the employee upon receipt of notification from the hiring School/Unit/Department that the employee failed to remain employed for the obligated one (1) year of service.

 - Referring a request to Central Accounts Receivable for collection when Payroll Services is unable to effect repayment of owed Moving and Relocation Assistance through payroll deduction.

 - Remitting all collected Moving and Relocation Assistance repayments to original funding source(s).

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

 Questions about this policy should be directed to the Solutions Center (UVA HR).

 Separation from Employment prior to Fulfillment of One-Year Obligation:

-The School/Unit/Department notifies Payroll Services via email indicating:
+The School/Unit/Department notifies Payroll Services and the Office of Sponsored Programs (if relocation was charged to a Sponsored Program) via email indicating:

 - the employee did not meet the one-year of service requirement and